gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 The guide will use the following frameworks:

-- [React InstantSearch Hooks](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/react-hooks/), a component library provided by Algolia for easily building search interfaces.
+- [React InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/react/), a component library provided by Algolia for easily building search interfaces.
 - [Algolia Search](https://www.npmjs.com/package/algoliasearch) provides the API client for calling Algolia.
 - [Styled Components](https://styled-components.com) for embedding the CSS in the code, integrated using the [Gatsby styled component plugin](/plugins/gatsby-plugin-styled-components/).
 - [Styled Icons](https://styled-icons.js.org/) provides the magnifying glass icon for the search bar.